rahmo96/Safety/README.md

 3. Test with various log formats
 4. Update documentation for new features
 5. Create new rules in `rules/` directory following the plugin pattern

+### Creating Custom Rules

+See `rules/example_custom_rule.py` for a complete template showing how to create new detection rules.
+The plugin system automatically discovers and loads any class that inherits from `SecurityRule`.

 ## License